Mass models of galaxy clusters from a non-parametric weak-lensing reconstruction: Results

 Figure~\ref{fig:MBCG-vs-M200c} shows the stellar--mass halo mass (SMHM) relation implied by our non-parametric mass profiles.
 We exclude Abell 383 because, as discussed above, we cannot determine a value of $M_{200c}$.
 We include RX J1532, whose BCG's stellar mass $M_{\ast,\mathrm{BCG}}$ is not provided by \citet{Famaey2024}, adopting its $M_{\ast,\mathrm{BCG}}$ directly from \citet{Burke2015}.

 We find very little correlation between $M_{\ast,\mathrm{BCG}}$ and $M_{200c}$ \citep{Burke2015}.
 This may seem unexpected because, in $\Lambda$CDM, a strong correlation between these two quantities should exist.
 However, our cluster sample covers a relatively narrow range in total mass, so that what we see in Fig.~\ref{fig:MBCG-vs-M200c} may simply be the scatter in stellar mass at an essentially fixed $M_{200c}$.
 This scatter is expected to be around $0.2\,\mathrm{dex}$.
 Since the CLASH clusters cover a range of redshifts, the redshift evolution of the SMHM relation may add to the expected scatter.
 With these considerations, the \citet{Moster2013} relation seems roughly consistent with our results (dashed gray lines in Fig.~\ref{fig:MBCG-vs-M200c}).
+As a further check, we have generated simple mock data from the \citet{Moster2013} relation at $z=0.4$, close to the mean $z_l$ of our CLASH sample.
+In particular, we generated $250$ equally-spaced $\log_{10} M_{200c}/M_\odot$ values between $10$ and $16.5$, calculated $M_{\ast,\mathrm{BCG}}$ according to the \citet{Moster2013} relation at $z=0.4$, then added, respectively, $0.1\,\mathrm{dex}$ and $0.2\,\mathrm{dex}$ noise to $M_{200c}$ and $M_{\ast,\mathrm{BCG}}$, and finally applied a cut $14.6 < \log_{10} M_{200c}/M_\odot < 15.5$.
+These mock data also seem consistent with our results (Fig.~\ref{fig:MBCG-vs-M200c}).

 This is in contrast to massive spiral galaxies where the \citet{Moster2013} relation is in conflict with observations \citep[e.g.,][]{DiCintio2016}.
 We also considered the SMHM relation from \citet{Kravtsov2018}, finding that it is significantly offset from our measurements towards higher $M_{\ast,\mathrm{BCG}}$.
 However, the BCG stellar masses in \citet{Kravtsov2018} are defined to include stellar mass within many hundred $\mathrm{kpc}$, including contributions from the intracluster light, and are in fact extrapolated to infinity.
 This contrasts with \citet{Burke2015} who measured $M_{\ast,\mathrm{BCG}}$ within $50\,\mathrm{kpc}$, which may explain the offset compared to \citet{Kravtsov2018}.